-Our Volunteer Veterans are veterans trained in communication skills and local, state, and federal resources available to service members and veterans.
-They are also knowledgeable about community resources that are not specific to military veterans.
-Volunteer Veterans can guide you through the difficult process of identifying, reaching out to, and following-up with a resource or service that can remedy your situation.
-Our network of volunteers across Michigan constantly reaches out to different pokies resources and identifies which programs and organizations have been effective.
-Volunteers are able to direct you to the appropriate resource that will fit your specific needs, as well as provide a listening ear and support you along the way.
+Our Volunteer Veterans are trained in local, state, and federal resources available to service members and veterans.
+Volunteer Veterans can guide you through the difficult process of identifying, reaching out to, and following-up with a resource or service that can address concerns you have, they can also provide a listening ear and support along the way.

 What kind of situations can a Volunteer Veteran help me with?